Public Gardens

 Local environmental groups and individuals have created gardens at public sites throughout the county.
 These sites provide food and shelter for pollinators as well as offering visitors an inviting space to view and enjoy nature.

-The Marin Art and Garden Center features a habitat garden with larval host plants that attract many species of butterflies.
+The Marin Art and Garden Center (below) features a habitat garden with larval host plants that attract many species of butterflies.
 Michael Bogart, Garden Manager, works with high school student interns, teaching them about the care of plants and pollinators.

-The Mill Valley Library used funds from a California State Library “Pitch and Idea” grant to create a demonstration garden that teaches the importance of native plants and the necessity of water management.
+The Mill Valley Library used funds from a California State Library “Pitch and Idea” grant to create a demonstration garden (below) that teaches the importance of native plants and the necessity of water management.

-The Bay Model Habitat Garden in Sausalito was planted by the Marin Chapter of the California Native Plant Society.
+The Bay Model Habitat Garden (below) in Sausalito was planted by the Marin Chapter of the California Native Plant Society.
 A variety of perennials and shrubs offer sustenance for pollinators.
 Each section of the garden focuses on some of the plants favored by a specific type of pollinator.

 The Native Habitat Garden was established by Refugia Marin in 2021.
 Adjacent to the pond in Town Park, Corte Madera, its drought-tolerant plants offer sustenance and shelter for birds and insects and a monarch waystation provides native milkweed as well as nectar plants.